Skip to content

 └───────┴───────────────────────────┘

 This example shows that we can compare Enum values with a string, but this only works if the string matches one of the Enum values.
-If we compared the column “level” with any string other than "debug", "info", "warning", or "error", Polars would raise an exception.
+If we compared the column “level” with any string other than "debug", "info", "warning", or "error", Polars would raise an exception:

 Data type Categorical

 The data type Categorical can be seen as a more flexible version of Enum.
+The categories don't need to be defined up front, since the mapping grows dynamically as data is processed.

-Creating a Categorical series
+Creating a Categorical Series

 To use the data type Categorical, you can cast a column of strings or specify Categorical as the data type of a series or dataframe column: